 All you can do is to get yourself into a strong financial position to deal with this change, and also build up a network of contacts so you are in a better place to find other opportunities quickly.
 Another potential risk is getting involved in an accident at work.

-Whether it actually takes place in the workplace itself or is an accident on the road, making sure you have appropriate insurance and the number of an injury lawyer should be a priority.
+Whether it actually takes place in the workplace itself or is an accident on the road, making sure you have appropriate insurance and the number of an injury lawyer should be a priority to avoid career disaster.

 2. Focus on Building Skills